sagar-viradiya/eazypermissions/README.md

 ## Coroutines support
 Requesting permission is just a simple function call to suspending function from your coroutines or suspending function which will return [`PermissionResult`]().
 It takes 3 parameters.
-1. An instance of AppCompactActivity or Fragment depending from where you are requesting permission.
+1. An instance of AppCompactActivity or Fragment depending on from where you are requesting permission.
 2. Request id.
 3. varargs of permission you want to request.